CUNY-CL/yoyodyne/README.md

 some cases it is also necessary for the model to call ancillary members or methods of its modules.
-The `base.ModuleOutput` class is used to capture the output of the various modules, and it is this which is essential to, e.g., abstracting between different kinds of encoders which, e.g., may or may not have hidden or cell state to return.
+The `base.ModuleOutput` class is used to capture the output of the various modules, and it is this which is essential to, e.g., abstracting between different kinds of encoders which may or may not have hidden or cell state to return.

 #### Decoding strategies